MooreDavid/ONI-MOD-/README.md

 # ONI MOD

-Artic Chill is like a small Anti Entropy Thermo-Nullifier with the need for power.
+Artic Chilling is like a small Anti Entropy Thermo-Nullifier with the need for power.

+Liquid Bottler bottles liquids...